 the court may make a deprivation order in respect of that property.

 Section 155(1) confirms that in considering whether to make an order under the section a court shall have regard to both the value of the property and to the likely financial and other effects on the offender of the making of the order (taken together with any other order that the court contemplates making).
 If a deprivation order is sought, the file must contain reliable information about the value of the property seized.

 The type of property captured by this section is very wide ranging.
 The court’s powers are discretionary.
 The section will include vehicles, dogs and any associated coursing equipment.

 The court’s power to order deprivation of dogs is a valuable deterrent tool in the prosecution of coursing offences but applications need to be confined to those that truly merit them.

-For full information on the requirements and conditions of CBOs, please see the full CPS CBO legal guidance.
+For full information on the requirements and conditions of CBOs, please see CPS Criminal Behaviour Orders legal guidance.

 As with issues of seizure, CBO applications should be reserved for appropriate cases and not made as a matter of course.

 As regards appropriate terms to be sought for CBOs in hare coursing cases, the following wording is suggested: